PythonCharmers/CoursePreparation/what_next.md

-# What's Next
+# Resources

+## Before the training course

+We would recommend reading at least the first few chapters of this book so you are comfortable and familiar with Python before your Python Charmers training course.

+If you have read this book thoroughly till now and practiced writing some Python code, then you will be very well-placed to get the most out of the course.

+We're sure you'll enjoy the course and learn a lot.
+Meanwhile, please <a href="mailto:help@pythoncharmers.com">get in touch</a> if you have any questions!

 ## After the training course

-If you have read this book thoroughly till now and practiced writing a lot of programs, then you must have become comfortable and familiar with Python.
-You have probably created some Python programs to try out stuff and to exercise your Python skills as well.
-If you have not done it already, you should.
-The question now is 'What Next?'.

-Here are some project suggestions and further resources.
+Here are some project suggestions and further resources for after the course.

 ## Next Projects

-If you found above programs easy to create, then look at this comprehensive list of projects and try writing your own programs: [https://github.com/thekarangoel/Projects\#numbers](https://github.com/thekarangoel/Projects#numbers) \(the same list is also at [Martyr2's Mega Project List](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/)\).
+If you found above programs easy to create, then look at this comprehensive list of projects and try writing your own programs: [https://github.com/karan/Projects#mega-project-list](https://github.com/karan/Projects#mega-project-list)

 Also see: